A tribute to a legend: Suzanne Heim-Bowen

 Although most swimmers first swim in the pool and may switch to open water swimming later, Suzanne Heim-Bowen reversed that trend.
 It wasn’t until she was in her mid-30s that she took up pool swimming, where she is now turning in lifetime bests.
 Suzanne Heim-Bowen cuts smoothly through the wild chop of San Francisco Bay on a September evening, lifting her head periodically to set her sights on Alcatraz, the infamous prison island, or the various old-fashioned boats that bob in the bay not far from the Dolphin Club.

 Heim-Bowen, 55, has been coming to the Dolphin Club for 30 years.
 The walls of the 121-year-old club are adorned with photos of her three crossings of the English Channel, among the countless pictures of luminary swimmers who have come through the club over the past century.
-She now helps young students reach their goals and supports online GED education and helps them with online practice tests.
+She now helps young students reach their goals, supports online GED education, and helps them with online Math practice tests.